tpm2dev/tpm.dev.tutorials/Intro/README.md

                 ...
 ```

-Note that every key has a parent or is a primary key.
+Note that every key has a parent or is a primary key, and every key can
+have zero, one, or more children.

 There are three built-in hierarchies: